How Does Poor Dental Health Affect Overall Health?

 If you are overdue for a dental visit or show signs of gum disease, then schedule a consultation with one of the top dentists in MN.

-Our preventive dentist, Dr. Gorman, is a founding member of the Opens new tab to American Academy of Oral Systemic Health website American Academy of Oral Systemic Health.
+Our preventive dentist, Dr. Gorman, is a founding member of the American Academy of Oral Systemic Health…This text is linked to the website for American Academy of Oral Systemic Health.
+It opens in a new window.
 He is well-versed on the link between your mouth and body.
 He can help you achieve optimal oral health to live a long and happy life.